-Bill Boa is a Fellow of the Institute of Chartered Accountants in England and Wales, a Non Executive Director of University Hospitals Plymouth NHS Trust and a member of the Cornwall and Isles Scilly Finance and Performance Joint Assurance Committee.
+Bill Boa is a Fellow of the Institute of Chartered Accountants in England and Wales and an Associate of the Chartered Institute of Public Finance and Accountancy.

-Professor Helen Chatterjee is a Professor of Biology at University College London.
+Professor Helen Chatterjee is Professor of Human & Ecological Health at University College London.
 Her research includes biodiversity conservation and evidencing the impact of natural and cultural participation on health.

 Since the publication of the Creative Health report in 2017, the development of the NCCH has been supported by an Advisory Group of people with expertise and experience from a broad range of disciplines and areas of activity.

-Creative Health Champions are a group of individuals who have come together in response to recommendation 3 in the Creative Health report, which calls on all NHS Trusts, Local Authorities, Health and Wellbeing Boards and Clinical Commissioning Groups, to identify an individual at board or strategic level to take responsibility for institutional policy on arts and health.
+Creative Health Champions are a group of individuals who have come together in response to recommendation 3 in the Creative Health report, which calls on all NHS Trusts, Local Authorities, Health and Wellbeing Boards and Integrated Care Boards (previously Clinical Commissioning Groups), to identify an individual at board or strategic level to take responsibility for institutional policy on arts and health.

 The International Arts in Pharmacy Special Interest Group (SIG) is for pharmacy and other practitioners, educators, researchers, students, patients, carers, and others interested in imbedding creative thinking into pharmacy in the UK and globally.
 Artists and creative practitioners are very welcome.